pointcarre-app/maths.pm/pms/dataviz2/02_zen_of_python.md

 19. **Namespaces are one honking great idea -- let's do more of those!**
     Use namespaces (e.g., modules, classes) to organize code logically, avoiding naming conflicts and improving modularity.

-## The unwritten (and unexplained) 20th principle
+20. **The real Easter Egg**
     The 20th principle is intentionally unwritten, reflecting "explicit is better than implicit."
 More info  [here, at math.python.org](https://mail.python.org/pipermail/python-list/1999-June/001951.html).